Albert Etter: Development of Ettersburg

 Albert's German-born mother, Wilhelmina (Kern) Etter (d.
 1913) was skilled at cultivating plants, and Etter showed a talent for hybridizing plants in childhood, working with apples, peaches, dahlias, and strawberries by the time he was twelve.
-He attended public school and by the end of his teens was looking out for a site where he could continue his plant-breeding experiments.
+He attended public school and by the end of his teens was looking for a site where he could continue his plant-breeding experiments.
 On a fishing trip to the Mattole River Valley, he found a section of land above Bear Creek and in 1894 he staked a claim to it.
 This area along the Pacific coast in the King Range has wet winters and hot summers, and Etter later attributed his success partly to his choice of location.
 The site where Etter developed his ranch was subsequently named after him, first as Etter and then as Ettersburg.

 Etter managed the ranch with three of his brothers, George, Fred, and August; and another four of his siblings also lived nearby.
 While Etter focused on plant breeding, his brothers oversaw other kinds of farming and stockkeeping operations.
 The ranch holdings, operated under the business name Etter Brothers, eventually reached 800 acres in size.
 Etter wrote about his "Mountain Home of Sciences" in 1907.
 Although the Etter Brothers firm and the Ettersburg Experimental Place became internationally known among plant breeders, and Etter renowned as "the Luther Burbank of Humboldt County", they never made more than a modest living from the land.
 For one thing, they were far removed from the main trucking and rail routes, and for another, new plant hybrids were not protected by the patent system until 1930.

 Etter was sometimes compared to Luther Burbank.
 In 1907 it was noted that Etter '... resents such appellations as "wizard" and "Burbank of Humboldt,” and declared that plain Albert Etter is a good enough title to go by.'
 In 1908, Etter visited Luther Burbank in Santa Rosa.
 Burbank commented that Santa Rosa was not favorable for apples.
 He left him with the advice "Have confidence In yourself and look out for people with schemes to help you.”